 Is your job affecting your mental health?

-Here are 6 signs that your job could be toxic:
+Here are some signs that your job could be toxic:

 1. You don’t want to get up in the morning.
 You hate going into the office.